-These days, most of us have collaborated with a remote worker at some point.
-Gallup reported that 43% of Americans spent time working outside of the main office in 2016.
-As someone who made the leap to working remotely last year, I get a lot of questions about what I do:
+These days, most of us have collaborated with, or been a remote worker at some point.
+Gallup reports that 43% of Americans spent time working outside of the main office in 2016.
+Having worked remotely myself for a year, I thought I’d address some of the questions about how I did it:

 - Are you “really” productive with all the distractions at home?

 - How do you work with people if you’re just at your computer?

 I’m lucky that Portland Webworks, the parent brand of GovWebworks, was willing to keep me on as a contractor while I supported my partner’s job-related move.
 Through this experience I found some techniques that allowed me to be very productive, connected, and fend off the feelings of isolation.
 I’ve come to believe that the ability to effectively work remotely is a skill that can be both learned and practiced.
 So, to answer all the questions from those working in the office, here’s an idea of what my days were like.